 This MOOC presents participants in the teaching English as a Foreign Language (EFL) community with a working definition of culture and tools for analyzing, understanding, and negotiating differences between cultures.
 The exploration of culture in an EFL setting requires helping students engage in authentic situations to develop the ability to navigate across a variety of cultures.
 Participants explore what critical thinking is and why it is necessary for the development of intercultural competence.
 Participants work through numerous examples of related activities and lesson plan elements, as well as ways of evaluating students' progress in these areas.

-This course is provided by World Learning on behalf of the AE E-Teacher Program, administered by FHI 360 and sponsored by the US Department of State with funding provided by the U.S. government and administered by FHI 360.
+This course is provided by World Learning on behalf of the American English E-Teacher Program, sponsored by the U.S. Department of State with funding provided by the U.S. government and administered by FHI 360.

 At the end of this course, you’ll be able to: